So you are looking for the best electric shower, but a little unsure where to start with such a multitude of brands and models on the market?

 Before you hop in and buy your electric shower, there are a few things that need to be considered.
 Here’s a quick list of the features and specs that you should be keeping an eye on.

 Kilowatt Rating.
-The higher the rating, the more powerful your shower is going to be.
+The higher the rating, the more powerful electric showers are going to be.
 The power levels themselves typically range between 7kw and 10.5kw.
 If you are looking to upgrade the power levels in your shower, there are a few things you need to consider first.

 Electrics.
 Your fuse box needs to be able to handle the power.
-A 32A fuse is recommended for 7kw, and a 45A fuse for 10.5kw electric showers.
-If the fuse is incorrect, you can expect the shower to trip out frequently as the fuse box won’t be able to cope.
+A 32A fuse is recommended for 7kw, and a 45A fuse for 10.5kw powerful electric showers.
+If the fuse is incorrect, you can expect the shower to trip out frequently as the fuse box won’t be able to cope with your power showers.

 Cable.
 The electric cable needs to be big enough.
 A 6mm cable is recommended for a 7kw shower, and 10mm for a 10.5kw model.
 There are some professionals who use a 10mm for all fittings because it adds a layer of safety and also means there is less work if you want a more powerful shower later.